 What’s the State of Social Security?

 Since its inception in 1935, Social Security has remained among the country’s most important and reliable entitlement programs.
 For many Americans, Social Security is expected to be the only source of guaranteed retirement income that is not affected by market risk and volatility.
-According to Census Bureau studies, roughly half of seniors depend on this entitlement program for at least 50% of their incomes, while a quarter of seniors receive at least 90% of their incomes from their Social Security retirement benefits.
+From the article Social Security Benefits Are Modest (12/23), according to 2017 Census Bureau Studies, roughly half of seniors depend on this entitlement program for at least 50% of their incomes, while a quarter of seniors receive at least 90% of their incomes from their Social Security retirement benefits.

 While Social Security retirement benefits were not intended to fully support retirees, more seniors have become increasingly dependent on this government-sponsored program since it was initially launched.
 To keep up with rising prices over time, Social Security payments are adjusted for inflation.
 Nonetheless, Social Security benefits tend to be modest, with the average payout valuing under $1,800 per month (and less than $22,000 per year) in 2023.